rjstenberg/conversation-analytics/README.md

 - Words per minute
 - Speaker timeline visualization

-Metrics are presented both for the full broadcast and for each analyzed segment.
+Metrics are presented both for the full broadcast and for each analysed segment.

 ## Installation